WeiDUorg/weidu/README-WeiDU-Changes.txt

 Version 229:
   * Fixed some errors decompiling DLG files.
+  * Some errors were printed but not logged.

 Version 228:
   * If you have MODDER SETUP_TRA NONE, no warnings will be printed if a .tra is